Ike’s Gamble: America’s Rise to Dominance in the Middle East

 Robert R. Reilly:

-It’s an absolute delight to introduce our speaker this evening, who as you know is Dr. Michael Doran.
+It is an absolute delight to introduce our speaker this evening, who as you know is Dr. Michael Doran.
 He is a Senior Fellow at the Hudson Institute in Washington.
 He specializes in Middle East security issues.
-His most recent book, which is the subject of tonight’s talk, is Ike’s Gamble: America’s Rise to Dominance in the Middle East, a book which I couldn’t put down.
+His most recent book, which is the subject of tonight’s talk, is Ike’s Gamble: America’s Rise to Dominance in the Middle East, a book which I could not put down.
 In the spare time over two evenings, I devoured it.
 It reads like a thriller.
-It is very well written and you wonder how Dr. Doran maintained the suspense when we all know what the ending is, but he managed to do that.
+It is very well written, and you wonder how Dr. Doran maintained the suspense when we all know what the ending is, but he managed to do that.

 Show us the book.

 Robert R. Reilly:

 What I thought I would do is spend- how many hours do I have, Bob?
 Two?
 Three?
 Yeah?
 I thought I would spend a little time just describing the book, talking about the book and then, one of the things I did not do in the book was connect up the dots to the present, so I thought I might do that here.
 Actually, I see the book as an allegory for the Obama Administration, but I believe the history has sort of an integrity to it, so I did not want to tarnish the integrity of the history by turning it into a policy argument.
 But I will do that tonight.
 I will destroy the integrity of that argument here.